solnsumei/hello-books/README.md

 That should run the tests for the app

 ## Features and Documentation
-For more in depth documentation see: [https://hello-book.herokuapp.com/api/docs]
+For features and in depth documentation see: [https://hello-book.herokuapp.com/api/docs]

 ## Contributing to the Project